 Amazon Bedrock Agents is a mature, enterprise-grade platform for teams running on AWS.
 The compliance story is strong, the model flexibility is real, and the managed infrastructure removes meaningful engineering overhead.
 The lock-in is structural, the knowledge base pricing has a cost floor that most evaluations miss, and multi-agent debugging requires logging discipline from day one.

 If your infrastructure is already in AWS and your compliance requirements are strict, Bedrock Agents is a defensible choice.
 If you are building cross-cloud or want maximum framework portability, the friction compounds over time.
-If you need help sizing the first agent before committing to a platform architecture, that is the evaluation work we do with enterprise teams at Arsum.
+The first decision is not vendor selection in abstract; it is whether the workflow has enough measurable business value to justify production-grade automation.

 The decision is not which platform is best in abstract.
 It is which platform maps to the systems you already run and the workflows you actually need to automate.